felixlopz/hubrise-test-task/content/apps/catalog-manager/en/create-catalog.md

 ## Create a Catalog using Catalog Manager

-Go to **Connections** and click on **Open** in Catalog Manager.
+Go to **CONNECTIONS**, find the Catalog Manager app and click on **Open**.

 ![Catalog Manager Connections](../images/008-en-2x-Connections-Catalog-Manager.png)

 In Catalog Manager, click on **New catalog** and enter a name.
+Once the new catalog has been created you can add categories, products, options, deals, discounts and charges.

+You could also **Duplicate** an existing catalog.

 ![Catalog Manager Catalog list](../images/001-en-2x-catalog-list.png)

-Once the new catalog has been created you can add categories, products, options, deals, discounts and charges.